v8lab/baudfs/docs/datanode.md

 ## Storage engine

-A fusion storage engine designed for both tiny file and large file storage and manement.
+A fusion storage engine designed for both tiny file and large file storage and management.
 There are two store in each data partition, **chunk store** and **extent store**.

 **Chunk store**